neureality/devops-exercise/README.md

 Your assignment is to create an environment that launches two instances in AWS, installs Kubernetes and deploys an application.

-You should be able to test your environment with a free-tier AWS account and recreate this with any other AWS account.
+In order to test your environment you will be given a limited AWS account and user that will be able to load t2.small instances in eu-central-1 (Frankfurt) region.

 In addition, you should create documentation that will allow any user to take the code and bring it up in any AWS account.

 ## Tasks

 ### Terraform
-Create terraform scripts to launch two AWS instances (assuming there is a default VPC and an existing key-pair), one for the Kubernetes master and one for the worker node.
+Create terraform scripts to launch two AWS t3.small instances (assuming there is a default VPC and an existing key-pair), one for the Kubernetes master and one for the worker node.

 The user running the terraform command should provide two variables: AWS region and key-pair name.